justincasher/justincasher.github.io/README.md

 ### About

-Hi!
-I am Justin Asher, and this is the code behind my personal website.
+This is the code behind my personal website.
 I am using GitHub pages since it is both dynamic and can render LaTeX (using a combination of KaTeX and MathJax).
 I am hoping this allows me to organize things more easily.

 ### Jekyll framework